ASME Section IX - In Person (2 days)

 NOTE: Lunch and Dinner ARE NOT provided unless otherwise noted.
 Breakfast items with beverages are available in the mornings.

 Each attendee will receive a copy of the course material.
-Please bring your Laptop to class and your 2023 Section IX Code Book.
+Please bring your Laptop to class and your latest Section IX Code Book.

 Attire is casual.